Financial Aid for Adult Learners

 Some private schools require the CSS/Financial Aid Profile.
 You can check here to see if your school is one of them.
 A few scholarship programs require the Profile as well and you will find them on that list.
 The CSS Profile is processed by the College Board on behalf of its member schools that require it.
 The Profile will delve deeper into your financial situation and your school will use that data to help them determine your eligibility for institutional assistance (money from the college).
 If your school requires it, pay careful attention to when you must submit your application.

 Institutional Aid Applications

-You school may ask you to provide supplemental information on a form they will send to you.
-Ensure to complete any requests for additional information from your school as soon as possilbe.
+Your school may ask you to provide supplemental information on a form they will send to you.
+Be diligent in responding to any communication from the college and complete any requests for additional information from your school as soon as possilbe.

 Once the college has received your FAFSA data, they may still need additional information to complete your award.
-This process is called “verification”.
-If you are selected for verification, the school will request that you fill out a Verification Worksheet, and that you provide copies of your and your parents’ federal income tax returns W-2′s and any other income statements (e.g. 1099′s).
-Warning: the college will not process your financial aid, without this additional documentation.
+This process is called "verification".
+If you are selected for verification, the school will request that you fill out a Verification Worksheet, and ask you to provide copies of your and your spouse's (if applicable) federal income tax returns W-2's and any other income statements (e.g. 1099's).

 If you plan on accepting Stafford or Perkins loans, you will also need to complete promissory notes.
 The college you attend will provide you with specific information on how to complete this part of the process.

 Read everything the college sends you carefully and respond to requests promptly.
 If you have questions or don't understand something, call the financial aid office and ASK!
 They'll be more than happy to provide a helping hand.
 Finally, remember, you'll have to re-apply every year.

 Because there's a lot that goes into determining your financial aid eligibility, we wrote a whole section on how it's determined and what types of financial aid are available.
 Make sure you check with your employer to see if they offer any form of tuition reimbursement as part of their benefits.
 Learn more about financial aid eligibility and types of aid.